-The probability is taken over X_n (resp., Y_n) as well as over the internal coin tosses of algorithm A.
+The probability is taken over $X_n$ (resp., $Y_n$ ) as well as over the internal coin tosses of algorithm A.

-Algorithm A, which is called a potential distinguisher, is given a sample (which is drawn either from X_n or from Y_n) and its output is viewed as an attempt to tell whether this sample was drawn from X_n or from Y_n .
+Algorithm A, which is called a potential distinguisher, is given a sample (which is drawn either from $X_n$ or from $Y_n$ ) and its output is viewed as an attempt to tell whether this sample was drawn from $X_n$ or from $Y_n$ .
 Eq.
-(1) requires that such an attempt is bound to fail; that is, the outcome 1 (possibly representing a verdict that the sample was drawn from X_n) is essentially as likely to occur when the sample is drawn from X_n as when it is drawn from Y_n .
+(1) requires that such an attempt is bound to fail; that is, the outcome 1 (possibly representing a verdict that the sample was drawn from $X_n$ as when it is drawn from $Y_n$ .

 A few comments are in order.
 Firstly, the distinguisher (i.e., A) is allowed to be probabilistic.
 This makes the requirement only stronger, and seems essential to several important aspects of our approach.
 Secondly, we view events occuring with probability that is upper bounded by the reciprocal of polynomials as negligible (e.g., $2^{-\sqrt{n}}$ is negligible as a function of n).
-This is well-coupled with our notion of efficiency (i.e., polynomialtime computations): an event that occurs with negligible probability (as a function of a parameter n), will also occur with negligible probability if the experiment is repeated for poly(n)-many times.
+This is well-coupled with our notion of efficiency (i.e., polynomial-time computations): an event that occurs with negligible probability (as a function of a parameter n), will also occur with negligible probability if the experiment is repeated for poly(n)-many times.
 Thirdly, for efficiently sampleable ensembles, computational indistinguishability is preserved also when providing the distinguisher with polynomially many samples (of the tested distribution).
-Lastly we note that computational indistinguishability is a coarsening of statistical indistinguishability; that is, waiving the computational restriction on the distinguisher is equivalent to requiring that the variation distance between X_n and Y_n (i.e., $\sum_z |X_n(z) - Y_n(z)|$) is negligible (in n).
+Lastly we note that computational indistinguishability is a coarsening of statistical indistinguishability; that is, waiving the computational restriction on the distinguisher is equivalent to requiring that the variation distance between $X_n$ and $Y_n$ (i.e., $\sum{z} |X_n(z) - Y_n(z)|$ ) is negligible (in n).